alicolville/Weight-Tracker/readme.txt

 == Changelog ==

+= 10.6 =

+* Improvement: Some jQuery scripts are now loaded in the footer rather than the header.

 = 10.5 =

+* New feature: Added the arguments "bmi-alert-if-below" and "bmi-alert-if-above" to [wt] to show an alert if the user's BMI is below or above the specified value.
+* New feature: Added the arguments "bmi-alert-if-below" and "bmi-alert-if-above" to [wt-kiosk] to show an alert if the user's BMI is below or above the specified value.
 * Improvement: Added a new setting "Delete awards when weight entry deleted?".
 If enabled, any awards that were awarded to a user will be deleted when the weight entry is deleted (only works with awards added in version 10.5 onwards).
 Read more: https://github.com/alicolville/Weight-Tracker/issues/549
 * Bug fix: Removed reference to ws_ls_migrate_measurements_into_meta_fields() which was causing a fatal error for some users.